yodrew/darkroomretreat/manuscript/water.md

 ### deluxe {#deluxe3}

-This is a portable shower.
-It provides a thorough showering with only 4-10L of water.
-It has no connecting pipes and collapses for storage.
+It's a portable shower!
+It provides a good shower with as little as 4-10L of water.
+It needs no connecting pipes.
+It collapses for storage.

 ![](images/shower.png)